“Never Delegate Understanding” – Charles Eames

 I once worked for a company where the CEO used to tell employees NOT to focus on the financials.
 The company didn’t have any financial goals, at least none that they communicated to the workforce.
 The CEO often used basketball to explain how we grew the business and made even more money.
 He said, “Watching the financials is like playing basketball while watching the scoreboard.”

 You don’t put many baskets through the hoop (customers) while watching the scoreboard (financials).
 You put balls through the customer hoop by working effectively as a team and focusing on customer needs.
 If you do that well, the scoreboard will change in our favor.
 He understood how the system of business worked and used that to focus the workforce on the things that mattered most to the stakeholders’ long-term success.

 Challenge of Systems Thinking

 Given that there are over 50 years of research and application of the concepts of systems, you might be asking, “Why don’t more leaders take a systems approach?”
 “Why didn’t I learn about this in school?”

 There are two fundamental challenges to taking a systems approach, and both have to do with human learning.
 First, it can be difficult for humans to grasp and learn how the system works due to the distance in time and space between actions and results.
 When you have immediate feedback, learning is relatively easy and quick.
-When there is a delay between activities and the results, learning is more difficult.
+Learning is more difficult when there is a delay between activities and the results.
 In organizations, the results can take months and sometimes longer to show up, making it difficult to understand how a strategic decision last year is affecting performance a year later.

 Stakeholder Listening & Learning Methods